 Golden Retriever Characteristics

-The most popular dog breed in the entire world, Golden Retriever is a Scottish breed developed in the late 19th century.
-The striking golden coat is probably the most attractive asset that these dogs have.
+The most popular dog breed in the entire world, the Golden Retriever is a Scottish breed developed in the late 19th century.
+Their striking golden coat is probably the most attractive and recognizable attribute of these dogs.
 But let’s not limit these beautiful dogs to their looks.
-They have wonderful personalities which can make anyone fall in love with them.
-With their friendly, joyous, playful, energetic, and affectionate nature, there would rarely be a person who is not fond of them.
-Even cat lovers will once re-think if they come across a Golden Retriever.
+Golden Retrievers are known for their wonderful personalities capable of making anyone fall in love with them.
+With their friendly, joyous, playful, energetic, and affectionate nature, there is rarely a person who is not fond of them.
+Even cat lovers will re-think their stance once they come across a Golden Retriever.

-The breed was developed as an attempt to create an ultimate retriever by Sir Dudley Marjoribanks.
-And history is evidence that he was very successful.
-The early dogs were called ‘Flat-coated retrievers’ due to their origin from those dogs.
+The breed was initially developed as an attempt to create an ultimate retriever by Sir Dudley Marjoribanks.
+And history is full of evidence that he was very successful.
+The early dogs were called ‘Flat-coated retrievers’ due to their origin which is linked to the breed.

-These dogs make excellent family dogs that are wonderful with all the members of the family, including small children and even relatives.
-Now, this may be a bad thing as well, as the guardian instincts may be missing as they will probably see strangers also as friends.
-But the western world seems to not worry about it as it is the most adopted pet in the states, UK, Canada, and Australia.
+These dogs make excellent family dogs known to be wonderful with all the members of their families, including small children and extended relatives.
+Now, this can also be seen as a negative trait for individuals looking for a breed with natural guardian instincts as Goldens are likely to see even strangers as friends.
+But the Western world seems to not mind this much, as Golden Retrievers are the most adopted breed in the states, UK, Canada, and Australia.

 What is the price of a Golden Retriever?

 Adopting a Golden Retriever is like adopting a child.
 This means that it will come with responsibility, along with all the love and affection it can give.
-We will break down the price by categorizing it by initial buying/adoption costs, vaccinations, diets, healthcare, grooming, and miscellaneous expenses.
+We will break down the price by categorizing it by the initial cost of purchasing of adopting your pet, vaccinations, diets, healthcare, grooming, and miscellaneous expenses.

 Adoption: $100 – $300

 If you decide to buy your dog from a breeder and search for ‘Golden Retriever Price,’ you’ll find an average cost of $1500.
 But a Golden Retriever Puppy can cost a little more at around $2000.
-The price may vary from breeder to breeder and also due to factors like coat color, age, and gender, to name a few.
-A reputed breeder will usually ensure proper health care and diet, so when you decide to bring your pup home, you can be confident in its health.
-Puppy farms may quote a Golden Retriever dog price around $800-$1000, but the quality of the dog’s health should be checked before you decide to bring it home
+The price may vary from breeder to breeder and can also vary due to factors such as coat color, age, and gender, just to name a few.
+A reputable breeder will usually ensure proper health care and diet, so when you decide to bring your pup home, you can be confident in its health.
+Puppy farms may quote a Golden Retriever dog price around $800-$1000, but the quality of the dog’s health should be evaluated before you decide to bring the puppy home.

 If you are looking for Golden retriever puppies for under $300, adopting one from a rescue shelter is a great option for you.
-There, you can expect the adoption cost to be around $100-$300.
-There are a lot of reputed rescue shelters in the US where dogs are maintained and provided for.
+There, you can expect the adoption cost to be between $100-$300.
+There are a lot of reputable rescue shelters in the US that take great care of homeless pets.
 Plus, if you go for an adult dog, there are chances you’ll get it at a great price!

 Monthly costs for a Golden Retriever